 This is something you and I have discussed before.
 Why isn’t CBC–TV showing these films?
 In England, they show old British films on late–night television.

 I don’t know.
 It’s like some kind of denial that Canada actually existed in fictional form.
 Fiction is a form of truth.
 It isn’t documentary or current affairs, it’s a deeper truth.
 When filmmakers, especially independent or alternative filmmakers, make films, their personal concerns of the moment come through.
 That’s what makes them fascinating.
 That’s what I want to see.
 When you see films like Winter Kept Us Warm or Goin’ down the Road, you realize that this is part of Canada and what it was like back then.
 It’s interesting because this is where we live.
 By not showing it, I think you’re pretending that Canada doesn’t exist.
 Perhaps we don’t want to admit that Canada is anything but this clean scrubbed little country that was and always is polite.
 To that, I say “No!”

 Also see: Larry Kent’s filmography.

-This interview was originally published in Take One Magazine, issue No. 42 in 2004 and edited for republication here in October, 2009.
+This interview was originally published in Take One Magazine, issue No. 42 in 2003, edited for republication here in October, 2009 and updated in July 2023.
 At the time of its original publication, Matthew Hays was an associate editor for Montreal’s Hour Magazine and a regular contributor to The Globe and Mail and Take One.
 In 2009 he was a contributor to Toronto on Film, a publication of the Toronto International Film Festival.
 Northernstars.ca acquired the archives of Take One in 2007, two years after it had ceased publication.